aws/aws-fpga/sdk/userspace/fpga_mgmt_tools/README.md

 ##### Supported Metrics

 The following FPGA image hardware metrics are provided.
-PCIe related counters have `pcis` or `pcim` prefix which indicates a PCIe slave access (the instance CPU or other FPGAs accessing this FPGA) or PCIe master access (the FPGA is mastering an outbound transaction toward the instance memory or other FPGAs).
+PCIe related counters contain the `pcis` or `pcim` prefix which indicates a PCIe slave access (the instance CPU or other FPGAs accessing this FPGA) or PCIe master access (the FPGA is mastering an outbound transaction toward the instance memory or other FPGAs).

 * `sdacl-slave-timeout-count` (32-bit)
   * The CustomLogic (CL) did not respond to SDACL read access from the instance.
 In most cases this indicated a design flaw in the AFI.